Eddie Alcazar: Career

 Alcazar was raised in Albuquerque, New Mexico, by a Bolivian single mother.

 In the early 2000s he attended the Academy of Art University, after winning a scholarship.
 Here he studied visual effects and animation film theory.
 In 2004 he started working for the game design division at Electronic Arts.
 A year and a half later he founded his company Alcazar Entertainment, working as a designer and 3D modeler for commercials and videogames.
 The company was sold in 2007, when he started working on the script of the feature length 0000.
 The plot addresses topics such as the relationship between philosophy, technology and human nature.
 The teaser trailer of 0000 was released in late March 2011 on both YouTube and Vimeo, but the project is, in 2022, still under development, and the official website dedicated to it has expired in 2019.

-In 2013 he directed the documentary Tapia, produced by 50Cent for HBO, based on the life of the world champion boxer Johnny Tapia, who died in 2012.
+In 2013 he directed the documentary Tapia, produced by 50 Cent for HBO, based on the life of the world champion boxer Johnny Tapia, who died in 2012.
 The movie won "Best Documentary" prize at Julien Dubuque International Film Festival, Santa Fe Independent Film Festival and XicanIndie Film Festival.
 He then started working on commercial shoots.

 In 2015, Alcazar started his collaboration with American music producer Flying Lotus.
 The two partnered founding Brainfeeder Films, an independent film finance and production company, mainly focused on supporting experimental projects and emerging artists.
-The first work produced by the company was the surreal sci-fi short film FUCKKKYOUUU, shot in 16mm, which premiered at Sundance in 2015.
+The first work produced by the company was the surreal sci-fi short film FUCKKKYOUUU, shot in 16 mm, which premiered at Sundance in 2015.
 Alcazar worked on the direction and the screenplay, while Flying Lotus worked on the score and the sound design.
 Although being narratively ambiguous and cryptic, the artistic duo released an official synopsis for the short, it being the story of a girl who travels through time to connect with her past self.